Yoga Techniques for Curing Vertigo, Yoga for Inner ear Problems

 Vertigo is the condition where the person affected experiences imbalanced, dizzy, and kind of the world spinning around feeling, tipping, swaying etc. Vertigo means hallucinations of movements; subject appears to see objects moving, or he himself is moving.

-Medicines available for vertigo are basically antihistamines, which does nothing but sedate the mind, Similar effect can be achieved with yoga as well as the person feels calmer, relaxed and tranquil by practicing yoga for vertigo on regular basis.
+Medicines available for vertigo are basically antihistamines, which does nothing but sedate the mind, Similar effect can be achieved with yoga as well as the person feels calmer, relaxed and tranquil by practicing yoga for calming the mind as an adjunct to yoga for vertigo on regular basis.

 Yoga for Vertigo